-The 3366-22 1:100 000 map area of San Luis contains a range of metallic and industrial mineral occurrences, including W in the La Florida, Pampa del Tamboreo, sierras de Los Morrillos and Yulto districts, and widespread deposits of Be, Li, mica, feldspar and quartz.
-One aluvial(?)
-Au occurrence is also present near the Río de la Cañada Honda.
+The 3366-23 1:100 000 map area contains a range of metallic and industrial mineral occurrences, including W and minor Cu in the sierras de Los Morrillos, Morro and Yulto districts, and pegmatite-related deposits of Be, Li, mica, feldspar and quartz.

 Geological and resource data on mineral occurrences have been compiled in a database (ARGMIN, in MicroSoft Access; Skirrow and Trudu, 1997) using a combination of data from the literature and field data.
 The principal deposits in most mining districts of the map area were investigated in the field, with observations subsequently entered into the ARGROC and ARGMIN databases.
-Petrography of ore and host rock samples (thin sections and polished thin sections) was recorded in a petrographic database (Sims and others, 1996), and selected samples for ore genesis studies were analysed for whole rock geochemistry (Lyons and others, 1996; Lyons and Skirrow, 1996), stable isotopes of oxygen, hydrogen and sulfur (Lyons and and Skirrow, 1996), as well as 40Ar/39Ar radiometric age dating (Camacho, 1997).
+Petrography of ore and host rock samples (thin sections and polished thin sections) was recorded in a petrographic database (Sims and others, 1996), and selected samples for ore genesis studies were analysed for whole rock geochemistry (Lyons and others, 1996; Lyons and Skirrow, 1996), stable isotopes of oxygen, hydrogen and sulfur (Lyons and Skirrow, 1996), as well as Ar/Ar radiometric age dating (Camacho, 1997).
 Geographic coordinates were measured by GPS (locational accuracy ±50m), whereas those occurrences not visited in the field were generally located on airphotographs and their geographic coordinates digitised.
-The locational accuracy for photo-located occurrences is ± 200 m.
-The locations of remaining occurrences are taken from the original data sources, which in some cases allow only very approximate geographic coordinates to be estimated (up to ± 3000 m).
+The locational accuracy for photo-located occurrences is ±200 m.
+The locations of remaining occurrences are taken from the original data sources, which in some cases allow only very approximate geographic coordinates to be estimated (up to $\pm 3000$ m).
 Locational and commodity data for a number of mineral deposits in Departamento Pringles were derived from the CREA (1996) mineral deposit database.
-The positional accuracy of occurrences from this data source is estimated as ± 400 m.
+The positional accuracy of occurrences from this data source is estimated as ±400m.

-Mineral occurrence data are presented in the 1:100 000 scale Metallogenic Map.
+Mineral occcurrence data are presented in the 1:100 000 scale Metallogenic Map.
 Output data sheets from the ARGMIN database are appended to this report.
 Details on the geology and grade-tonnage data, where available, for specific mineral deposits may be found in the database.
 A 1:250 000 Metallogenic Map for the sierras de San Luis and Comechingones regions shows the mineral occurrences in relation to prospectivity domains (Skirrow, 1997a).
 The genesis of mineral deposits, metallogeny of the region and discussion of mineral prospectivity are presented in the Economic Geology section of the Report on 1:250 000 scale Geology of the sierras de San Luis and Comechingones (Sims and others, 1997).
 Mineral potential maps for specific deposit types are also included in the Metallogenic Atlas for the Sierras Pampeanas project (Skirrow and Johnston, 1997).
 A geographic information system (GIS) for the project includes all geology, geophysics and metallogenic coverages (Butrovski, 1997).